AndrewJBateman/ionic-angular-horiznav/README.md

 ## :computer: Code Examples

-* servicet to change state of an observable when screen size hits a breakpoint of 568px.
+* service to change state of an observable when screen size hits a breakpoint of 568px.

 ```typescript
 export class ScreensizeService {